 In Japan, picking up after oneself and helping maintain a clean environment is common practice to avoid inconveniencing others.
 As a result, the streets of Japan are extremely clean, often winning praise from visitors.
 The same mindset and standard of cleanliness applies to other areas, too.
 Whether it’s a railway company, a water treatment facility, or a waste processing plant, workers at these facilities are all dedicated to providing a comfortable and pleasant environment for people in the form of clean train carriages, clean water, or rigorous waste processing.

 Sustainable development is a key concept for Japan’s infrastructure.
 Being a country with very limited natural resources, the Japanese government understands the importance of sustainable development and strives to conserve its resources and be more environmentally friendly.
-Examples of this include promoting water conservation and finding new effective ways to treat waste water; and sorting and recycling waste to mitigate the impact that waste has on the environment.
+Examples of this include promoting water conservation, finding new effective ways to treat waste water, and recycling waste to mitigate the impact that waste has on the environment.

 Japan’s railway infrastructure

 Hop on a train and experience the extensive railway network that has become an integral part of Japanese society.
 Learn about how railways are managed in Japan and their secrets to being punctual, safe and reliable.
 Learn about the technologies and infrastructure planning that made everything possible.

 Shinkansen (bullet train)- The 7-minute miracle